 You can use dynamic parameters for customized metrics in the command line.
-See "Using dynamic parameters in customized metrics" on page 188.
+See Using dynamic parameters in customized metrics.

-NOTE It is recommended to test your scripts in your environment before running them through Alerts.
+it is recommended to test your scripts in your environment before running them through Alerts.
 For UNIX scripts, verify that the script has rx security permissions.